Ali Ashour Al-Jaffar: Career

 He is the editor-in-chief of Journal of Children, and owner of the “storypedia” website, which publishes the summaries of children's stories in the Arab world.

 Books

-Ashour published three collections of short stories for children by Dar Al Hadaek: "My Sister Sees by Smell", "The Square Story", and "We Make a House of Dust".
-His latest publication, in 2020, entitled: "The Beautiful Surprised Object: A Reading in Children's Poetic Fiction".
-And he has three translations of books issued by The Children of Reggio.
+Ashour published three collections of short stories for children by Dar Al Hadaek: My Sister Sees by Smell, The Square Story, and We Make a House of Dust.
+His latest publication, in 2020, is entitled The Beautiful Surprised Object: A Reading in Children's Poetic Fiction.
+He has three translations of books issued by The Children of Reggio.